probmods/ppaml2016/chapters/5-data.md

 ## Posterior prediction and model checking

 One important use of posterior predictive distributions is to examine the descriptive adequacy of a model.
-It can be viewed as a set of predictions about what data the model expects to see, based on the posterior distribution over parameters.
-If these predictions do not match the data already seen, the model is descriptively inadequate.
+The posterior predictive can be viewed as a set of predictions about what data the model expects to see, based on the posterior distribution over parameters.
+If these predictions do not match the data *already seen*, the model is descriptively inadequate.

-The model below has k1 = 0 successes out of n1 = 10 observations, and k2 = 10 successes out of n2 = 10 observations.
-The code draws the posterior distribution for the rate and the posterior predictive distribution.
+Let's say we ran 2 experiments that we believe are conceptually the same (e.g., asking 10 people whether or not they would vote for "Hillary Clinton or Donald Trump" and asking a separate group of 10 people if they would vote for "Donald Trump or Hillary Clinton").
+Suppose we observed the following data from those 2 experiments: `k1=0; k2=10`.

 ~~~~
 // Successes in 2 experiments